A visually appealing, lightweight travelling exhibition built for researchers at Bristol University.

 The Festival of nature is an annual event attracting visitors from all over the country and inviting them to have fun while learning about all things nature.
-We have build several models to help explain and engage in the science behind the nature.
-From an interactive flood map of the local area to a working model of the human bladder and kidneys.
+We have designed and built several models to help explain and engage in the science behind the nature.
+An interactive flood map of the local area, operate the pump and watch the water rise.
+More water but this time a working model of the human bladder and kidneys.

 An exhibition stand at the Chelsea Flower Show all about the action of microbes in the soil and their positive benefits to gardeners and food producers.
 Planting is at head height so that visitors feel they are in the soil where all the action happens.
 Microscopes and root samples let visitors get hands on with the microbiology.
 Animations on interactive screens show the complex processes in an understandable and interesting way.